 This section is intended to focus on the desired aspects, at a community or neighborhood level, that help achieve the RCIP Vision and General Plan Principles.
 The RCIP Principles state that, "The General Plan should promote development of a "unique community identity" in which each community exhibits a special sense of place by retaining distinct edges and sufficient open space between scattered urbanized areas."
-At this scale, policies focus on achieving compact, transit adaptive development, identifying open space separators to provide edges between communities, and enhancing or creating the distinctiveness of each community.
+At this scale, policies focus on achieving compact, transit adaptive development, identifying open space separators to provide edges between communities, accommodating the provision of child care facilities, youth and senior programs on a countywide level, and enhancing or creating the distinctiveness of each community.

-Accommodate land use development in accordance with the patterns and distribution of use and density depicted on the General Plan Land Use Maps (Figure LU-1) and the Area Plan Land Use Maps in accordance with the following concepts: (AI 1, 3, 9, 10, 125)
+LU 3.1 Accommodate land use development in accordance with the patterns and distribution of use and density depicted on the General Plan Land Use Maps (Figure LU-1) and the Area Plan Land Use Maps in accordance with the following concepts: (AI 1, 3, 9, 10, 125)